Introduction

 type

-Specifies the mask type which is either Dark or Clear.
+Specifies the mask type which is either Dark (data is dark) or Clear (data is clear)

 res